 CrypticRock.com – You have been involved in Rock-n-Roll for almost five decades now.
 When you began your career with The Runaways while still a teenager, do you recall your mindset at the time, and did you have a clear perception of the history yourself and the band were making?

 Cherie Currie – Being fifteen years old going into a business that was really male dominated, I do not think we had an inkling of what we were getting ourselves into.
 It happened very fast.
-We were just on a mission to be able to play and to be able to taken seriously.
+We were just on a mission to be able to play and to be taken seriously.
 I think if we had enough time to really think about it, it would have been very difficult for all of us.
 It was a very tough, rough back in the mid ’70s, especially teenage girls.

 CrypticRock.com – Absolutely, no teenager would be fully aware of the magnitude of matters at that age.

-Cherie Currie – No, when my son was around fifteen or sixteen, I would look and him and think how did it happen?
-How was I allowed to be on tour and on the road at that age.
+Cherie Currie – No, when my son was around fifteen or sixteen, I would look at him and think how did it happen?
+How was I allowed to be on tour and on the road at that age?
 I would never have let it happen as a mother (laughs).
 It was an experience of a lifetime for sure.
 I would sometimes think, “Wow, I missed the prom, or those nights sitting on Mulholland Drive necking with the school football star.” (laughs) Then I would think, “I have seen the world, we played in front of thousands and thousands of people, and we made a difference.”
-I would not trade it for anything, ever.
+I would not trade it for anything, ever

 CrypticRock.com – That has to be an amazing experience.
 You obviously have overcome a variety of obstacles in life, as outlined in your memoir Neon Angel.
 Do you feel you are a stronger person now because of these life experiences?